manuelruder/artistic-videos/README.md

 * `-model_file`: Path to the `.caffemodel` file for the VGG Caffe model.
   Default is the original VGG-19 model; you can also try the normalized VGG-19 model used in the paper.
 * `-pooling`: The type of pooling layers to use; one of `max` or `avg`.
 Default is `max`.
-  The VGG-19 models uses max pooling layers, but the paper mentions that replacing these layers with average pooling layers can improve the results.
-I haven't been able to get good results using average pooling, but the option is here.
+  The VGG-19 models uses max pooling layers, but Gatys et al. mentioned that replacing these layers with average pooling layers can improve the results.
+We haven't been able to get good results using average pooling, but the option is here.
-* `-backend`: `nn` or `cudnn`.
+* `-backend`: `nn`, `cudnn` or `clnn`.
 Default is `nn`. `cudnn` requires [cudnn.torch](https://github.com/soumith/cudnn.torch) and may reduce memory usage.
 * `-cudnn_autotune`: When using the cuDNN backend, pass this flag to use the built-in cuDNN autotuner to select the best convolution algorithms for your architecture.
 This will make the first iteration a bit slower and can